-Eric Duft is entering his eighth season with the Wildcat coaching staff.
+The 2013-14 season marked the eighth year for Eric Duft with the Wildcat coaching staff.
 He came to Weber State with Coach Randy Rahe in 2006.
 In 2009, Duft was elevated to the position of Associate Head Coach for the Wildcats.

-In his role Duft calls the offensive plays during the game.
-During the 2012-13 season the Wildcats led the nation in field goal percentage and three-point field goal percentage in route to a record-setting 30-7 season.
-Under Duft’s watch Weber State has won three Big Sky titles with four conference MVP awards.
-David Patten (2007), Kellen McCoy (2009) and Damian Lillard (2010, 2012) were each named the Big Sky Conference MVP.
-He has helped lead the Wildcats to six postseason tournament appearances, including a trip to the 2007 NCAA Tournament and the Collegeinsider.com Tournament Championship in 2013.
+While a member of the coaching staff with the Wildcats, Weber State has won four Big Sky titles with five conference MVP awards.
+David Patten (2007), Kellen McCoy (2009), Damian Lillard (2010, 2012) and Davion Berry (2014) were all named the Big Sky Conference MVP.
+He has helped lead the Wildcats to seven postseason tournament appearances, including trips to the NCAA Tournament in 2007 and 2014, two trips to the NIT, and the Collegeinsider.com Tournament championship game in 2013.

 Duft came to Weber State after spending seven seasons as an assistant coach at Hutchinson Junior College in Hutchinson, Kansas.
 He served two seasons under current Utah State University assistant coach, Tim Duryea, and five seasons under Chad Wintz.
 The 2003-04 team posted a 29-4 record and were ranked among the top five in the country during the course of the season.